jayljohnson/docker-generic/README.md

 This project was started because it takes a lot of work to setup a new project environment from scratch, and I wanted to avoid reinventing the wheel for each new project.

-Containers simplify and automate the boilerplate environment setups down to a few makefile commands.
+Containerized environments with makefiles can greatly simplify and automate most of the boilerplate environment setup work.

 This was born out of frustration with random environment errors while working with python across different computers with different OS's.
-This project enables a quick start from which to launch any type project without having to worry about local computer setups and software dependencies.
+This project enables a quick start from which to launch any type of project without having to worry about local computer setups and software dependencies.

 The primary tools I like to use are python and a database.
-The project includes only the essentials needed to get a new python project up and running.
-The database is postgres because it reliable for both small projects and at scale.
+The project includes only the essentials needed to get a new python project up and running, and the database is postgres because it is reliable for small projects and at scale.